IssaHanou/BEP_1920_Q2/back-end/resources/manuals/room_manual.md

             1. Logical operator
                 - `operator`: this can `AND` or `OR`
-                - `list`: this is an array of constraints / logical operators 2.
+                - `list`: this is an array of constraints / logical operators
+            2. Constraint
                 - `comparison`: this is the type of comparison and can be `eq`, `lt`, `gt`, `contains` , `lte`, `gte`, `not`.
 However, only `eq` will work on all types, `lt`, `gt`, `lte`, `gte` only on numeric, and `contains` only on arrays, `not` does not work on booleans.
                 - `value`: this is the value on which the comparison is made.
 In case of `device` type, it should be in the same type as specified in the input of the device.
-                If it has custom input, then enter value in preferred type and deal with it on the client.
-                In case of `timer` type, it should be boolean In case of `rule` type, it should be numeric since the comparison will be done against the times the rule is executed
+                In the case of `timer` type, it should be boolean In the case of `rule` type, it should be numeric since the comparison will be done against the times the rule is executed
                 - `component_id`: in the case of "device" type, this is the id of the component it triggers.
-                In case of "timer" type, this is non-existent.
+                In the case of "timer" type, this is non-existent.
 - `actions`: this is an array of actions:

     - `type`: this can be `device`, `timer` or `label`
     - `type_id`: the id of device, timer or label, depending on type respectively
-    - `message` in case of type `device`: this defines a list of componentInstructions which have:
+    - `message` in case of type `device`: this defines a list of componentInstructions which have a:
         - `component_id`: this will be the id of a component in a timer or device
         - `instruction`: one of the instructions specified for this device and component
         - `value`: this is the value for the instruction of the type specified for this device and component